Welsh food festivals

 The award winning Cowbridge Food and Drink Festival, which takes place in May, sees the town at its most vibrant.
 Enjoy a weekend of culinary excellence and family entertainment.
 In June head to Caldicot Castle to sample local produce and watch demonstrations by local chefs at the Monmouth Food Festival.

 We like the Cardiff International Food & Drink Festival that attracts food producers and suppliers from Cardiff’s twin towns of Nantes, Stuttgart and Hordaland, alongside Welsh produce.
-There are lots of food festivals in Cardiff throughout the year, including the Cardiff Vegetarian Festival.
+There are lots of food festivals in Cardiff throughout the year, including the Welsh Vegan festival or why not head to the Depot, a permanent indoor street food venue.

 Another popular festival is the Anglesey Oyster and Welsh Produce Festival in October.
 Eat oysters and other local produce and enjoy the Welsh music, singing and dancing.
 The festival promotes oysters and other seafood in pubs and restaurants across Anglesey.